What do the clubs say they stand for?

 Rags-to-riches stories seem to have a universal appeal.
-Almost as equally attractive are stories of corrupt arrogant riches falling into rags.
+As equally attractive are stories of corrupt riches falling into rags.
 Such stories bring out the schadenfreude in us all.
 Furthermore, they make us feel a sense that justice has been done.

 It is unknown why the club chose the colour blue, but one story proposes that a Melbourne official returned from Britain with a load of red and blue woollen socks.
 The official kept the red for his own team but gave Carlton the blue, thus resulting in Carlton being referred to as the blues.